ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 inflating and there are growing number of other services that like to store backups on Google Drive, leaving less for everything else.
 Getting a premium-tier should help, but it doesn't seem like a long term solution to me (I'm sure I'll exhaust 100 GB tier too after a while, if given the freedom) and all of this also seems to contribute to vendor lock-in.
+I'd also like to avoid a 3rd party service perform face recognition or deduce other things from my photo collections.

-## What I wanted
+## What I've been looking for

 So I decided to look out for self-hostable FOSS alternatives to Google Photos and I liked [Immich](https://github.com/immich-app/immich).
 With self-hosting things there come a plethora of other